JonJagger/cyber-dojo/readme.txt

    coding as their avatar.
 2. Occasionally the run-tests output text somehow overwrites the contents of a source file.
 3. Objective-C no longer compiles.
-After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base ... please correct this
+After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base... please correct this...

 Building your own CyberDojo from scratch